mikeraab/dockerVM/README.md

 I created this document, because I found no straight forward method to create a simple VM with the Docker Engine installed.

-> This document is designed to show a method of creating the fastest path to a working Docker VM on your laptop, whether *Mac or Windows* based.
+> This document is designed to show a method of creating the fastest path to a working Docker VM on your laptop, whether *Mac or Windows* based, in about 15 minutes.

 Follow these steps: